 Unfortunately, it doesn’t work like this.
-Sleep studies show that getting one or two long nights of sleep do not remove the effects of sleep deprivation.
+Sleep studies show that getting one or two long nights of sleep does not remove the effects of sleep deprivation.

 You can’t just pay it all back like paying back a loan in one or two lump sums.
 You repay your sleep debt by establishing a healthy pattern of sleep over a period of time, such as a week or more, such as:

 - Get extra sleep on the weekend